Grevena (regional unit): Transport

+The A2 and A3 motorways pass through the Grevena regional unit, along with the EO15 and EO26 national roads: there are no railways in the unit.

 Demography

 At the 2001 Greek census, Grevena was the least densely populated prefecture in Greece.
 Grevena has one of the highest rates of population decline in Greece.
 In 2006, there were 225 births (urban areas-160, semiurban-28 & rural -37) and 393 deaths (urban-96, semiurban-42 and rural-255).
 In rural areas, death rate was about 7 times the birth rate.

 Archaeology

 The regional unit of Grevena is rich in archaeological sites that were discovered along the years.